duksctf/duksctf.github.io/_posts/2017-11-17-YNOT17-SmS-Secret-Server.md

 Mhhhh, this looks really bad: there is a 0 value, which makes no sense and even worse, there is twice the same value `77305463456367066925437428445119014850274586342778776595296254111629978560855`!
 The probability of obtaining either is theoretically around $$2^{-128}$$, already negligible, but to have both that's inconceivable.

 So we've confirmed that this RNG script is seriously broken, but to which extent?
 What could go wrong with Blum-Micali PRNG?
-Well, obviously, if one were to chose a generator  $$g$$ value which is not a root of the unity, then it wouldn't be a generator of the whole cyclic group $$\mathbb{Z}/p\mathbb{Z}$$, but would instead only generator a small subgroup $$\langle g\rangle>\lt\mathbb{Z}_p$$.
+Well, obviously, if one were to chose a generator  $$g$$ value which is not a primitive root modulo $$p$$, then it wouldn't be a generator of the whole cyclic group $$\mathbb{Z}/p\mathbb{Z}$$, but would instead only generate a small subgroup $$\langle g\rangle\lt\mathbb{Z}_p$$.

-This can be easily empirically tested by simply trying to generate the first 10000 elements of the group with the following script:
+This can be empirically tested by simply trying to generate the first 10000 elements of the group with the following script:
 ```python
 p = 14219462995139870823732990991847116988782830807352488252401693038616204860083820490505711585808733926271164036927426970740721056798703931112968394409581
 g = 13281265858694166072477793650892572448879887611901579408464846556561213586303026512968250994625746699137042521035053480634512936761634852301612870164047